d3xter/GoPasswordCreator/README.markdown

 This generates passwords that could contain any characters except for lower-case letters.

 	GoPasswordCreator -length 8 -count 5 -file passwords.txt all
-5 Passwords with 8 characters per password will be written into /home/d3xter/passwords.txt
+5 Passwords with 8 characters per password will be written into passwords.txt.